configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 # A Unified Physical Model of Feedback Stability in Control Theory

 *Author: Percival Segui*\
-*Prepared as an independent technical reference*.
+*Prepared as an independent engineering white paper*.

 *An engineering white paper presenting a conceptual synthesis of a working control model.*